How LawVu brings value to Co-op’s in-house legal team

 LawVu also enabled the team to see the uneven distribution of work across the paralegals, which they previously weren’t able to assess.

-By using LawVu to capture all matters across the team, Insights, the analytics and data reporting module, captures and surfaces the data, enabling the more accurate and efficient resource allocation across the team, and ensuring more impactful decisions are made.
+By using LawVu to capture all matters across the team, the insights & reporting capability captures and surfaces the data, enabling the more accurate and efficient resource allocation across the team, and ensuring more impactful decisions are made.

-Using Insights, also gives a better picture of the work being sent to outside counsel, says Hay.
+Using insights & reporting, also gives a better picture of the work being sent to outside counsel, says Hay.
 Previously it was a challenge to estimate completion dates for a matter, how long the partner firms were working on a matter, or what progress had been made.

-These critical data points are captured and surfaced within Insights giving reports that provide critical knowledge on the status of outsourced work.
+These critical data points are captured and surfaced within the tool giving reports that provide critical knowledge on the status of outsourced work.

 This is where Insights is helpful, insists Hay, as it takes these individual pieces of data, and presents them in dashboards showing the basic facts and figures they need to report on, and giving operational insight and risk mitigation, enabling them to get in front of any issues.